- This event has passed.

 * To receive p-credits, participants must FIRST RSVP and and pay an additional fee through the ASPDP website, and afterwards, continue by registering with the MFTA website.

 ** Important Notice: Your health and safety is our top priority.
 In response to COVID-19, MFTA’s professional development courses will take place through online learning and grab-and-go materials (scheduled, socially-distanced pickups).
-If we are able to resume courses taught in the MFTA classrooms, participants will always have the option to continue coursework through online learning.

 Need a reminder?
 Join our Educator Email List for updates about Professional Development Courses.
 Topics include course details, registration notifications, +30/P-Credit/CTLE Courses, and more!